 Visibility has been raised on a global scale on the need to ensure that women take up ICT careers, so that women become creators of essential ICT tools as well as provide input into ICT policy directions.

-Czech Republic, Government : Visibility has been raised on a global scale on the need to ensure that women take up ICT careers, so that women become creators of essential ICT tools as well as provide input into ICT policy directions.
+Czech Republic, Government : Visibility has been raised on a global scale on the need to ensure that women have the possibility to take up ICT careers, so that women become creators of essential ICT tools as well as provide input into ICT policy directions.

-Brazil, Government: Visibility has been raised on a global scale on the need to ensure that women take up ICT careers, so that women become creators of essential ICT tools as well as provide input into ICT policy directions.
+Brazil, Government: There has been greater global awareness on the need to ensure that women take up ICT careers and actively participate in ICT related policy making.

-Participants have recognized the need to address the promotion and reinforcement of ethical codes and legal regulations of professions involved in the production, distribution and archiving of information, communication and knowledge.
+The need has been recognized to address, , the promotion of ethical codes, and where appropriate, self-regulation and where appropriate, regulations established by law of professions involved in the production, distribution and archiving of information, communication and knowledge.

-Czech Republic, Government: The need has been recognized to address, , the promotion of ethical codes, and where appropriate, self-regulation and where appropriate, regulations established by law of professions involved in the production, distribution and archiving of information, communication and knowledge.
+Czech Republic, Government: The need has been recognized to address, , the promotion of ethical codes, and where appropriate, self-regulation of information, communication and knowledge.
+CZ opposes the part of the para that we suggest for deleting as it belongs to the national level of legislation.

-ISOC, Civil Society: Participants have recognized the need to address the promotion and reinforcement of ethical codes and legal regulations of professions involved in the production, distribution and archiving of information, communication and knowledge
+ISOC, Civil Society: The need to explore ethical considerations of the information society, and where appropriate, self-regulations developed by the private sector.

 Canada, Government: Deleted

-Brazil, Government: The need has been recognized to address, , the promotion of ethical codes, and where appropriate, self-regulation and where appropriate, regulations established by law of professions involved in the production, distribution and archiving of information, communication and knowledge.
+Brazil, Government: The promotion of ethical codes, regulations, including self-regulation, where applicable, and/or law regarding ICT professionals has been recognized as fundamental.

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: We find this vaguely worded and would like clarification on its purpose.